 NUMBER THREE: Use social media for marketing.
 Everyone says you have to use social media to promote your work, you know they’re right, but how?
 Tirelessly, I’m afraid.
 Pick a social media platform, watch a youtube video on how to use it, make a free account, hold your nose, and work it at least once or twice a week.

-The “social media landscape” may seem less overwhelming if you realize that you don’t have to use know and use all of them, just one or two.
-Do a little research and decide what social media platform (Pinterest, Facebook, Instagram, Twitter, etc) feels the most comfortable to you, learn how to use it, and use it consistently.
-Post every new work you finish, post updates on this or that – post several times a week if you can swing it.
-(BTW, the secret key to gaining followers at first is liking and posting on other peoples’ pages.)
+The “social media landscape” may seem less overwhelming if you realize that you don’t have to know and use all of them, just one or at most two.
+Do a little research and decide what social media “platform” (Pinterest, Facebook, Instagram, Twitter, etc) feels the most comfortable to you, learn how to use it, and use it consistently to promote your work and your life as an artist.

 Post each new painting you finish, post studio shots, updates on this or that – post several times a week if you can swing it.
 That’s half of what you need to do – you also must COMMENT ON other peoples’ posts that you like; the secret key to gaining followers (at first anyway) is spending time daily discovering, liking, and commenting on other peoples’ posts.